Buy to Let Mortgage Calculator

 The cost of your buy-to-let mortgage will be influenced by three things:

 Deposit size: A larger deposit reduces the borrowed amount.
-Typically, buy-to-let lenders require around 25% of the property’s value.
+Typically, buy-to-let lenders want around 25% of the property’s value.

-Interest rate: Monthly payments for buy-to-let mortgages cover only the interest, not the entire capital loan amount.
+Interest rate: Monthly payments for the majority of buy-to-let mortgages cover only the interest, not the entire capital loan amount.

 Mortgage term: The complete mortgage amount is settled by you at the end of the loan term.